-- CAPPED APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Return by 2, up to the Maximum Return.
-The actual Maximum Return will be set on the pricing date and will not be less than 24.00% or greater than 28.00%.
-Accordingly, the actual maximum payment at maturity will not be less than \$1,240 or greater than \$1,280 per \$1,000 principal amount note.
-Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - · LIMITED PROTECTION AGAINST LOSS We will pay you your principal back at maturity if the Ending Index Level is not less than the Initial Index Level by more than 10%.
+- · CAPPED APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Return by two, up to the Maximum Return of 23.25%, for a maximum payment at maturity of \$1,232.50 for every \$1,000 principal amount note.
+Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS We will pay you your principal back at maturity if the Ending Index Level is not less than the Initial Index Level by more than 10%.
 If the Ending Index Level is less than the Initial Index Level by more than 10%, for every 1% that the Ending Index Level is less than the Initial Index Level by more than 10%, you will lose an amount equal to 1% of the principal amount of your notes. - RETURN LINKED TO THE RUSSELL 2000® INDEX The return on the notes is linked to the Russell 2000® Index.
 The Russell 2000® Index consists of the middle 2,000 companies included in the Russell 3000ETM Index and, as a result of the index calculation methodology, consists of the smallest 2,000 companies included in the Russell 3000® Index.
 The Russell 2000® Index is designed to track the performance of the small capitalization segment of the U.S. equity market.
 See "Equity Index Descriptions -The Russell Indices" in the accompanying underlying supplement no. 1-I.